Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Detailed data descriptions extended results per task

 The first version of the dataset contains 43 labels with an 3.0 labels per image (Figure~\ref{fig:bigearthnet43_distribution}).
 The labels in this version are: Continuous urban fabric, Discontinuous urban fabric, Industrial or commercial units, Road and rail networks and associated land, Port areas, Airports, Mineral extraction sites, Dump sites, Construction sites, Green urban areas, Sport and leisure facilities, Non-irrigated arable land, Permanently irrigated land, Rice fields, Vineyards, Fruit trees and berry plantations, Olive groves, Pastures, Annual crops associated with permanent crops, Complex cultivation patterns, Land principally occupied by agriculture, with significant areas of natural vegetation, Agro-forestry areas, Broad-leaved forest, Coniferous forest, Mixed forest, Natural grassland, Moors and heathland, Sclerophyllous vegetation, Transitional woodland/shrub, Beaches, dunes, sands, Bare rock, Sparsely vegetated areas, Burnt areas, Inland marshes, Peatbogs, Salt marshes, Salines, Intertidal flats, Water courses, Water bodies, Coastal lagoons, Estuaries, Sea and ocean.
 The largest class (label), Mixed forest, appeared in 217119 image, whereas the label with fewest appearances, Burnt areas, appeared in 328 images.
 This high imbalance should make the dataset more challenging.

 Detailed results for all pre-trained models are shown on Table~\ref{tab:pre-trained_bigearthnet43} and for all the models learned from scratch are presented on Table~\ref{tab:scratch_bigearthnet43}.
-The best performing model is the pre-trained ResNet50 model.
+The best performing model is the pre-trained Swin Transformer model.
 The results on a class level are show on Table~\ref{tab:perclass_bigearthnet43} along with a confusion matrix on Figure~\ref{fig:bigearthnet43_confusionmatrix}.

 The second version of the dataset contains 19 labels with 2.9 labels per image on average (Figure~\ref{fig:bigearthnet19_distribution}).
 The labels contained here are: Urban fabric, Industrial or commercial units, Arable land, Permanent crops, Pastures, Complex cultivation patterns, Land principally occupied by agriculture, with significant areas of natural vegetation, Agro-forestry areas, Broad-leaved forest, Coniferous forest, Mixed forest, Natural grassland and sparsely vegetated areas, Moors, heath-land and sclerophyllous vegetation, Transitional woodland, shrub, Beaches, dunes, sands, Inland wetlands, Coastal wetlands, Inland waters, Marine waters.
 The label Mixed forest is most commonly found and is present in 176546 images, whereas Beaches, dunes, sands appears in 1536 images and is the least frequently used label.
 Sample images are shown on Figure~\ref{fig:bigearthnet19_samples}.